-- If data doesn’t have all the columns to create dashboard then you need to create those columns by adding calculated columns.
+- If data doesn’t have all the columns to create a dashboard, then you need to create those columns by adding calculated columns.

-- Do not leave the page empty and based on visual count increase or decrease visual size.
+- Do not leave the page empty and, based on the visual count, increase or decrease visual size.

-- To show a map visual city or country name should be properly entered.
+- To show a map, a visual city or country name should be properly entered.